 is created and queued via special-purpose functions (actually macros, but

 irrelevant for the time being) for the specific type.
 For example, to add a

-thread_add_read(struct thread_master *master, int (*handler)(struct thread *), void *arg, int fd, struct thread **ref);
+event_add_read(struct event_loop *master, int (*handler)(struct event *), void *arg, int fd, struct event **ref);

-struct thread is then created and added to the appropriate internal
+struct event is then created and added to the appropriate internal

 datastructure within the

 WRITE tasks are independent - a